larryc1200/dkube-examples/image_cloudevents/README.md

 - The following resources will be created:
   - `chest-xray` Dataset on both the serving and monitoring cluster
-  - `<your user name>-image-mm-kf` Model on the serving cluster
+  - `<your user name>-chest-xray` Model on the serving cluster
-  - `<your user name>-image-mm-kf-s3` Dataset on the monitoring cluster
+  - `<your user name>-chest-xray-s3` Dataset on the monitoring cluster

-## 4. Train and Deploy the Model on Serving Cluster
+## 5. Train and Deploy the Model on Serving Cluster

 This script trains and deploys a model on the serving cluster.
 A Kubeflow Pipeline executes this step.